percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    keyring file and re-encrypt the tablespace keys inside of tablespace headers.
 Option should be passed for :option:`--prepare` (final step).

+.. option:: --redo-log-version=#

+   Redo log version of the backup.
+For --prepare only.

 .. option:: --remove-original

    Implemented in |Percona XtraBackup| 2.4.6, this option when specified will remove :file:`.qp`, :file:`.xbcrypt` and :file:`.qp.xbcrypt` files after decryption and decompression.

+.. option:: --rsync

+   Uses the rsync utility to optimize local file transfers.
+When this option is specified, |program| uses ``rsync`` to copy all non-InnoDB files instead of spawning a separate cp for each file, which can be much faster for servers with a large number of databases or tables.
+This option cannot be used together with :option:`--stream`.

 .. option:: --safe-slave-backup